Twister (comics)

-The Twister is a fictional character, a comic book superhero who first appeared in Blue Bolt Comics from Novelty Press.
+The Twister is a comic book superhero who first appeared in Blue Bolt Comics from Novelty Press.

 Publication history

-Created by Paul Gustavson, The Twister appeared in short stories in issues #1 to #7 of Blue Bolt Comics, volume two (June to December, 1941).
+Created by Paul Gustavson, The Twister appeared in short stories in issues #1 to #7 of Blue Bolt Comics, volume two (June–December 1941).
 After that, he wasn't seen again for decades.

 In 2009, he appeared in the Dynamite Entertainment miniseries Black Terror, which is part of the Project Superpowers line of comics; he then appeared in Project Superpowers: Chapter Two as an ally of the heroes.

 Fictional biography

 Novelty Press

 Bob Sanders is a direct descendant of Odysseus, and thus inherited the curse of the wind god Aeolus to retrieve the "bad winds" Odysseus had accidentally released.
 When Bob was 14, a cyclone descended on his home town of Windy Gap and killed his parents, but Bob himself was lifted into the sky and brought back to earth unharmed.
 He wasn't unchanged, however; he now had the power to harness the wind and generate and control whirlwinds, and he had super-strength.
 Donning a costume and calling himself The Twister, he used his new abilities to combat evil.
 He also armed himself with a "Cyclone Gun," which shot powerful blasts of air.